 For participants at SciFest

-SciFest is a science festival that takes place between 9 and 11 October.
+SciFest is a science festival that takes place between 8 and 10 October.
 You will have the opportunity to showcase your research/activities in an interactive way.
 Expect lots of questions and exciting discussions!
 The target audience includes school classes and the public.
-The festival is well attended, with up to 8,000 visitors during the three days.

 Plan your participation

-One thing you need to decide is whether your activity will be a drop-in activity only or if you also want to run a workshop for school classes on Thursday and Friday.
-Those who run a workshop will get a larger booth.
-On Saturday, all activities will be drop-in.
+When you register, you will be given two options.
+Will your activity be a drop-in activity only, or would you also like to offer a workshop for school classes on Thursday–Friday?
+Those who offer a workshop will receive a larger stand.
+On Saturday, all stands will host drop-in activities.

 Deadline for all practical details.
 The SciFest team will send out a request in good time regarding your needs for electricity, internet connection, transport, food, etc. Information about safety and regulations at SciFest.